ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

 the invariant higher extensions of
 [[super Minkowski spacetimes]] in [[super Lie n-algebra]] [[homotopy theory]].
-But by the discussion at _[[geometry of physics -- supersymmetry]]_, the relevant [[super-Minkowski spacetimes]] themselves are themselves already classified as the consecutive ordinary invariant extensions of just the [[superpoint]] (we review this [below](#SuperMinowskiSpacetimes)).
+But by the discussion at _[[geometry of physics -- supersymmetry]]_, the relevant [[super-Minkowski spacetimes]] are themselves already classified as the consecutive ordinary invariant extensions of just the [[superpoint]] (we review this [below](#SuperMinowskiSpacetimes)).
 In conclusion then, a fair bit of the structure of [[string theory]]/[[M-theory]] is (re-)discovered by a systematic classification of the consecutive invariant higher extension